 The Karnataka Public Service Commission (KPSC) conducts the Gazetted Probationers exam for recruiting Grade A and B officers in the Karnataka Administrative Service (KAS).
-This article aims to give a complete overview of the KPSC KAS exam pattern and other related information for the year 2019 and 2020.
+This article aims to give a complete overview of the KPSC KAS exam pattern and other related information for the year 2020-21.

 Usually, the KPSC KAS exam is conducted every year but for the last few years, it has been conducted less frequently.
 Until recently, KPSC KAS 2017-18 Prelims took place on 24th August 2020.
-Earlier it was scheduled for 17th May 2020 however, it was postponed due to Covid-19 crisis.
-Mains dates have not been announced.
+KAS Mains 2017-18 will take place between 13th and 16th February 2021.

 For a career in the administrative services of the Karnataka state, the Gazetted Probationers exam is the entry point.
 Those who clear the exam hold various administrative positions at the district and state level.
 Also, the state administrative service officer can be promoted to the Indian Administrative Service if their performance is exemplary.